jmunixusers/constitution/constitution.md

 ## Article V - Adviser

-The adviser shall be a faculty or staff member at James Madison University.
+The adviser(s) shall be a faculty or staff member at James Madison University.
 The adviser will assume those responsibilities as outlined in this constitution and/or found in University Policy No. 3101 entitled "Faculty Advisers to Student Organizations."
 The adviser will be selected by a ½ vote of the Executive Committee and then presented to the general membership for a ¾ vote.
-Advisers not fulfilling responsibilities or abiding by the organization's purpose may be removed from the position by a ½ vote of the Executive Committee.
-(List basic expectations the organization has of the adviser)
+Advisers not fulfilling responsibilities or abiding by the organization's purpose may be removed from the position by a ½ vote of the officers.
+The officers must have a bonafide offer from a substitute adviser before beginning removal proceedings.
+The adviser shall have the following responsibilites:

+- Call business meetings as necessary
+- Ensure the officers provide effective leadership of the club
+- Exercise the powers of the officers in case of an emergency
+- Call for officer nominations and conduct elections annually

 ## Article VI - Meetings